-- Disc replacement at more than one spinal level (unless FDA approved for more than one level, e.g., prodisc® L Total Disc Replacement) - Prior spine surgery of any form at the target level - Prior lumbar fusion - Isolated radicular compression syndromes, especially due to disc herniation - Hybrid lumbar total disc arthroplasty/lumbar fusion (lumbar total disc arthroplasty at one level at the same time as lumbar fusion at a different level) - Arthroplasty using devices other than those which are FDA approved, or use of an FDA-approved device in a manner which does not meet FDA requirements
+- Disc replacement at more than one spinal level (unless FDA approved for more than one level, e.g., prodisc® L Total Disc Replacement) - Prior lumbar fusion - Isolated radicular compression syndromes, especially due to disc herniation - Hybrid lumbar total disc arthroplasty/lumbar fusion (lumbar total disc arthroplasty at one level at the same time as lumbar fusion at a different level) - Arthroplasty using devices other than those which are FDA approved, or use of an FDA-approved device in a manner which does not meet FDA requirements

 - 1. Jacobs W, Van der Gaag NA, Tuschel A, et al. Total disc replacement for chronic back pain in the presence of disc degeneration.
-The Cochrane database of systematic reviews.
-2012(9):Cd008326. - 2.
-National Institute for Health and Care Excellence, Low back pain and sciatica in over 16s: assessment and management, (2016) London UK. - 3.
+Cochrane Database Syst Rev. 2012(9):CD008326. - 2.
+National Institute for Health and Care Excellence, Low back pain and sciatica in over 16s: assessment and management, (2020) London UK. - 3.
 Nie H, Chen G, Wang X, et al. Comparison of Total Disc Replacement with lumbar fusion: a meta-analysis of randomized controlled trials.
 Journal of the College of Physicians and Surgeons--Pakistan: JCPSP.
+2015;25(1):60-7.

-2015;25(1):60-7. - 4.
-Skold C, Tropp H, Berg S. Five-year follow-up of total disc replacement compared to fusion: a randomized controlled trial.
+4. Skold C, Tropp H, Berg S. Five-year follow-up of total disc replacement compared to fusion: a randomized controlled trial.
 Eur Spine J. 2013;22(10):2288-95.